 Authors: Zvi Singer, Associate Professor of Accounting, HEC Montréal, Gopal Krishnan, Professor of Accounting, Bentley University, and Jing Zhang, Assistant Professor of Accounting, University of Colorado Denver.
 The original article appeared on The Conversation on March 21, 2024.
 The Conversation is a nonprofit, independent news organization dedicated to unlocking the knowledge of experts for the public good.
 The authors do not work for, consult, own shares in or receive funding from any company or organization that would benefit from this article, and have disclosed no relevant affiliations beyond their academic appointment.

 Disclosure: MyAsianVoice is committed to publishing original and third-party content that is relevant and useful to the Asian female and beyond.
-The content posted are strictly the views of the authors’ own and does not reflect the views of MyAsianVoice.
+The content posted is strictly the views of the authors’ own and does not reflect the views of MyAsianVoice.

 In recent years, there has been a growing concern about the lack of diversity in workplaces, particularly in terms of ethnic and gender diversity.
 To address this, many companies have taken action by adjusting their recruiting policies and setting targets for achieving minimum diversity levels.